Huang-lab/BEACON/README.md

 To run the analysis, modify the R scriptS according to your data and parameters.
 The primary script performs the following steps:

 1. **Data Preparation:**
-   - Load mRNA, Protein, or RNA transcript data.
+   - Load mRNA/protein expression and CRISPR dependency data.
+   - Gzip the expression and the dependency data.
    - Map and filter data based on lineage and gene selection.

 2. **Model Initialization:**